Allied Health Professional Model

 Allied health professionals may support school-based programs (see School-Based Model), mobile dental services programs (see Mobile Dental Services Model), dental clinic programs (see Dental Clinic Model), and dental home programs (see Dental Home Model).

-There is promising evidence that expanding the scope of services delivered by allied health professionals increases access to oral healthcare, increases the availability of oral health professionals in communities that are medically underserved, and reduces cavities.
+There is promising evidence that expanding the scope of services delivered by allied health professionals increases access to oral healthcare, increases the availability of oral health professionals and reduces cavities.

 Resources to Learn More